NathanJColbert/EnvironmentalDataCProject/README.md

 ## Description
 A C-core project made to run on a Raspberry Pi 4B, Raspbian/Linux.
 Uses I2C LCD and DHT11 temp/hum sensor.
 Stores data in MySQL.

 I use "make" for the build system.
-The project was only build for a Raspberry Pi board, hence Linux is sufficient for the project.
+The project was only built for a Raspberry Pi board, hence Linux is sufficient for the project.

 ## Table of Contents